 The holding tanks are dumped through a common outlet located on the left side of the vehicle, near the rear wheels.
+The sewer drain hose is stored in a compartment inside the generator door on the right side toward the rear of the vehicle.

-- Remove drain hose from rear compartment. - Remove dust cap from drain and connect drain hose.
+- 1. Remove drain hose from hose compartment. - 2.
+Remove dust cap from drain and connect drain hose.
 Be sure it is firmly attached. - 3.
 Place the other end of sewer hose into disposal opening. - 4.
 Open the sewage valve with a quick pull.
 OPEN ONE VALVE AT A TIME.
 Move hose gently about to dislodge any waste and to ensure complete drainage.